Skip to contents

 nsplits

-The number of splits to use for the tiling.
-If NULL, the function will automatically determine the number of splits based on the dimensions of the input data, available memory and the number of active mirai daemons. see details
+The number of splits to use for tiling.
+If NULL (the default), the function automatically determines the number of splits based on the dimensions of the input data, available memory, and the number of active mirai daemons.
+Increasing nsplits reduces memory usage per tile but increases I/O overhead.
+For large datasets or memory-constrained systems, consider setting this explicitly.

 recollect